StSchnell/Data-Center-Automation/README.md

 ### MimeAttachment Class

-VMware Aria Automation offers a mime attachment class, to describe mime attachments in the context of the JavaScript runtime environment.
+VMware Aria Automation offers a mime attachment class, to describe mime attachments.
 The Multipurpose Internet Mail Extensions (MIME) is a standard that extends the format of messages to support text in character sets other than ASCII.
 To use these methods outside of Aria Automation, a [library is available here to emulate the mime attachment class](https://github.com/StSchnell/Data-Center-Automation/blob/main/bytebuffer.class.js).

 To use this library in your code it is necessary to add `load("mimeattachment.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.